Pinzauti/LaTeX-thesis-template/README.md

     │   |── Bibliography.bib            # Bibliography entries
     |   |── config.tex                  # Configuration (e.g. packages, theorems etc.)
     |   |── main.tex                    # Main file, it is what you have to compile
-    |   └── .latexmkrc                  # Contains the commands to compile the document.
+    |   └── .latexmkrc                  # Contains the commands to compile the document
     |── .gitignore
     |── CITATION.cff
     |── LICENSE